top of page

 3. Listen to motivational music that can give you positive energy.

-Once you are in the room, there are a few things you should be mindful of.
-First, it is always best to have a glass of water when speaking in front of people.
-Drinking water can give you a moment to compose yourself if you are anxious or have difficulty answering a question.
-It is also helpful to keep your mouth moist when speaking.
-Second, having a pen and a piece of paper is helpful.
-While you are waiting to speak, there will be new ideas that will pop into your head.
+• Second, having a pen and a piece of paper is helpful.
+While you are waiting to speak, new ideas will likely occur to you.
 Writing them down will allow you to process the thought.
 If they can help your presentation, use them.
 If not, writing them down should help you refocus.
-During your presentation, having a piece of paper will allow you to take notes of questions you cannot answer.
+During your presentation, having a piece of paper will allow you to take notes on questions you cannot answer.
 Taking good notes will allow you to follow up with the questions asked later.

-It can also be helpful to have some techniques for grounding yourself.
-Practicing grounding techniques is a way to stop the brain from focusing on the future and being in the present moment.
-One technique Shirzad Chamine, executive coach and founder of the Positive Intelligence program, encourages clients to practice is rubbing their fingers together with so much attention that they can feel the ridges of their fingers.
-This practice can divert your focus from worrying about what could go wrong.
-Focusing on your breathing is another way of grounding.
-The key is to help your mind decrease negative thoughts.
-Negative thoughts create anxiety that can lower your confidence.
+• One technique Shirzad Chamine, executive coach and founder of the Positive Intelligence program, encourages clients to practice is rubbing their fingers together with so much attention that they can feel the ridges of their fingers.
+This practice can divert your focus from worrying about what could go wrong to the sensations of your fingers.

 Summary